rdio/jsapi-examples/music-triage/README.md

 Note that the "dustbin" status of an album is stored only in your browser's local storage.
 Perhaps in the future we'll add a server-side component for more robust storage.

+# Running

+This project was started with [Google App Engine](https://developers.google.com/appengine/) in mind, but you can actually run it in a regular web server as well.
+For instance, if you have Python installed, you can `cd` into this example's directory in your terminal and run `python -m SimpleHTTPServer 8888`.
+The app will then be available in your browser at http://localhost:8888/.

 # Todo: high

 * Show track listing on hover